lizconlan/demo-app/README.md

 ## If only there'd been more time...

 * It doesn't look very nice.
-And pushing text around with <br> tags is a pretty rubbish tactic.
+And pushing text around with BR tags is a pretty rubbish tactic.
 * As is not having any real navigation.
 Sorry.
 * Handling 404s within the app would have been a good idea.
 * As would detailed specs - started writing them then realised it was eating too much time :(